 NOT ALL COLLAGEN THAT IS PRODUCED IS EQUAL

-CHEMISTRY AND STRUCTURE: Collagen has a chemical structure that allows it to absorb large amounts of exudate.
-It is important to preserve the chemical and structural characteristics of collagen.
-Certain products that are on the market, such as denatured or hydrolyzate collagen, have had their original molecular structure altered.
-These altered collagen products have been designed to offer certain benefits, but, at the same time, lose certain beneficial properties of natural collagen.
-As seen in the figure below, the altered collagen lacks the non-helical domains, producing disorganized fibers or a disordered matrix.
-On the other hand, the fibers of natural collagen, self-assemble into aggregates resembling the structure of a rope.
+FORMULATION, STRUCTURE and FUNCTION: The technical specifications of our medical devices are structurally formulated to maintain the integrity of the collagen intact without denaturation allowing our products to absorb large amounts of exudate.
+During the formulation and manufacturing of collagen topical wound care products it is important to preserve the chemical and structural characteristics of the collagen itself.
+Certain products that are on the market, such as denatured or hydrolyzed collagen, have had their original molecular structure altered.
+While these altered collagen products have been designed to offer certain benefits, at the same time, they lose certain beneficial properties of naturally intact collagen.